 Can you make it in advance?

 Yes!
-What you can do is to simply follow the storage instructions and reheat it.
+Simply follow the storage instructions below, and then reheat it.
 It still tastes good even after freezing, if not better!

-The best partner for a hearty dish like this is a slice of bread that you will use to mop it off your plate.
-Any kind will do but for texture balance, serve something crusty.
+The best partner for a hearty dish like this is a slice of crusty bread or dinner rolls.

 How to store it:

-- Refrigerate: Allow it to cool to room temperature and store in an airtight container for up to 4 days.
+- Refrigerate: First, allow it to cool to room temperature.
+Then, store it in an airtight container for up to 4 days.

-- Freeze: This can be frozen well by first allowing it to cool completely then, transferring it to a roomy freezer-proof container.
+- Freeze: This can be frozen well by first allowing it to cool completely.
+Then, transfer it to a roomy freezer-proof container.
 You need enough headspace to allow it to expand.
-Then, freeze for 2 to 3 months.
+Freeze the soup for up to 3 months.
 Do not freeze with the dairy in it.
 Stir it in upon reheating.

 - To reheat: Simply thaw first overnight, then, reheat on the stove.
 This is the only time that you will add in the cream.